cbortoluzzi/SIB-summer_school/docs/index.md

 Two remote talks will provide the conceptual frame for the project.

-### Talk 1 ???
-Essential Biodiversity Variables and genomic data
+### Talk 1: Essential Biodiversity Variables and genomic data

 This talk will introduce the Essential Biodiversity Variable concept and explain how genomic data can contribute to biodiversity monitoring.
-It will cover the purpose of standardized biodiversity measurements, the position of genetic composition within EBV frameworks, and the possible role of genomic analyses in monitoring change.
+It will cover the purpose of standardised biodiversity measurements, the position of genetic composition within EBV frameworks, and the possible role of genomic analyses in monitoring change.

-### Talk 2 ???
-From genomic metrics to policy indicators
+### Talk 2: From genomic metrics to policy indicators

 This talk will focus on the relationship between genomic metrics, Essential Biodiversity Variables, and policy indicators.
 It will examine why genomic results are difficult to communicate, how a GenoScore might simplify the message, and where such simplification may create risks.
 The talk will also address uncertainty, limitations, and responsible interpretation.